Our Top Pick for Bulk Email

 From $15/mo

-Postmark provides a reliable email API and SMTP server specifically designed for high deliverability β€” keeping transactional and bulk emails on completely separate sending infrastructure so a promotional batch can never degrade your password reset delivery [citation:2].
-Data retention is unusually generous at 45 days by default, customizable up to 365 days [citation:2].
+Postmark provides a reliable email API and SMTP server specifically designed for high deliverability β€” keeping transactional and bulk emails on completely separate sending infrastructure so a promotional batch can never degrade your password reset delivery.
+Data retention is unusually generous at 45 days by default, customizable up to 365 days.

 Best for: Teams where deliverability is non-negotiable and budget isn't the primary constraint.